-If (to the extent applicable) any short-term or long-term debt rating of a Hedging Counterparty falls below any minimum short-term or long-term rating level (as the case may be) prescribed in the relevant Hedging Agreement, then such Hedging Counterparty might be obligated to take one or more of the following actions: (a) provide collateral in support of its obligations under such Hedging Agreement; (b) procure a guarantee of its obligations under such Hedging Agreement from an appropriately rated entity; (c) procure a replacement counterparty's obligations under such Hedging Agreement or enters into a replacement Hedging Agreement (it being understood that such replacement Hedging Agreement might not be as favourable to the Issuer as the previous Hedging Agreement); and/or (d) take such other actions as shall be agreed in such Hedging Agreement.
-The timing, extent and availability of such action required to be taken might vary based upon the individual requirements of the Relevant Rating Agency(ies) applicable at the time such Hedging Counterparty has been downgraded.
+If (to the extent applicable) any short-term or long-term debt rating of a Hedging Counterparty falls below any minimum short-term or long-term rating level (as the case may be) prescribed in the relevant Hedging Agreement, then such Hedging Counterparty might be obligated to take one or more of the following actions: (a) provide collateral in support of its obligations under such Hedging Agreement; (b) procure a guarantee of its obligations under such Hedging Agreement from an appropriately rated entity; (c) procure a replacement counterparty, being another appropriately rated entity who takes a transfer of such Hedging Counterparty's obligations under such Hedging Agreement or enters into a replacement Hedging Agreement (it being understood that such replacement Hedging Agreement might not be as favourable to the Issuer as the previous Hedging Agreement); and/or (d) take such other actions as shall be agreed in such Hedging Agreement.
+The timing, extent and availability of such action required to be taken might vary based upon the individual requirements of the Relevant Rating Agency(ies) applicable at the time such Hedging Agreement was entered into and/or the level to which the rating of the relevant Hedging Counterparty has been downgraded.